Always Superb Value for Money on a Classic Sailing Holiday

 Jump on Board

-A very exciting boat building project is about to come to fruition on 4th August 2012.
-The first three masted lugger built for 200 years will be launched.
+The first three masted lugger to be built in the UK for 200 years was launched in August 2012.
 1776 Privateer replica Grayhound will be offering voyages in an exploration style - around the Atlantic, including a Christmas Trans Atlantic Crossing from Cape Verde to Barbados in December 2013.
-She will be sailing through the Caribbean with 7-14 day voyages from Grenada, St Lucia, Martinique, and Antigua.
+She will be sailing through the Caribbean with 7-14 day voyages from Grenada, St Lucia, Martinique, and Antigua in winter 2014.

 As part of her Around the World Voyage, British Barque Lord Nelson will be sailing a leg from Recife in Brazil to Halifax in Canada (18th June - 1st August 2014).
 With over 4500 miles to cover in 45 days this is a serious ocean challenge, but she will be sailing the full length of the Caribbean as well as up the East Coast of America past Maine to Nova Scotia.
 Her sister ship Tenacious has spent several winters exploring the Caribbean from Gaudaloupe to the Turks and Caicos and Bahamas, so the ships company know some of the best places to go on route.
 This voyage is open to able bodied and disabled crew.